 The boat is equipped with an electrical system powered by Absorbed Glass Matt dual-purpose, lead-acid batteries (AGM).
-The batteries are charged either by the outboard engines when the engines are running or by 110VAC Battery chargers when connected to shore power.
+The batteries are charged either by the outboard engines when the engines are running or by 110VAC Battery charger powered by the shore power.

-The DC Electrical System consists of four separate DC busses for power distribution and this include:.
+The DC Electrical System consists of four separate DC busses for power distribution, and this include:.